CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/runtime_data_layout.rst

    A contiguous one-dimensional NumPy array containing variable-length numerical payloads and lists of object IDs.

-The same logical representation is used by Python, Numba-CPU, and Numba-GPU execution.
+The same logical representation is supplied to Python, Numba-CPU, and Numba-GPU execution.
 It should therefore be understood as MC/DC's transport runtime model, not as a separate Numba-only model.
+During Python-only prototyping, transport code may also access arbitrary Python state alongside this representation.
+A method intended for portable, maintained execution must express the state required by transport through the prepared representation.
+See :doc:`python_first_numba_accelerated_design` for this development model.

 Why Two Structures?
 -------------------